 At least I have.
 I’ve been inebriated by influencers, fooled by fake news, and swindled by bogus product reviews.

-But I like to think the trial and error has helped me hone my BS detector.
+But I like to think the trial and error has honed my BS detector.
 And the better I’ve got at not believing everything I read on the internet, the more I’ve realized the strategies are the same as knowing which strangers it’s safe to accept candy from.

-Practice asking yourself the following questions and deciding what to believe on the internet can be as easy as distinguishing creepy dudes in overcoats from friendly grandmothers.
+Here are 9 questions to get in the habit of asking yourself.
+With them, deciding what to believe on the internet can be as easy as distinguishing creepy dudes in overcoats from friendly grandmothers.

 Ask Yourself This So You Don’t Believe Everything You Read on the Internet

 Who is this stranger?